absmach/supermq/clients/README.md

-# Manager
+# Clients

-Manager provides an HTTP API for managing platform resources: users, devices, applications and channels.
+Clients service provides an HTTP API for managing platform resources: devices, applications and channels.
 Through this API clients are able to do the following
 actions:

-- register new accounts and obtain access tokens
 - provision new clients (i.e. devices & applications)
 - create new channels
 - "connect" clients into the channels